JonasAlfredsson/docker-nginx-certbot/README.md

 and only extract the part which here says "`yourdomain.org`", and this will henceforth be used as the "primary domain" for this config file.
-It will then find all the lines that contain `server_name` and make a list of all the domain that exist on the same line.
+It will then find all the lines that contain `server_name` and make a list of all the domain names that exist on the same line.
 So a file containing something like this:

 ```
 server {